huwdp/huwcode-documentation/docs/introduction.md

 [Huw Pritchard](https://huwdp.co.uk/)

 **Why was HuwCode created?**
-HuwCode is a passion project and a project to learn how interpreters and abstracts syntax trees work.
+HuwCode is a passion project and a project to learn how interpreters and abstract syntax trees work.
 HuwCode is not meant to be a big project and is not going to complete with the many other languages out there. *HuwCode is a toy scripting language*.

 **Why was HuwCode named HuwCode?**
 The creator asked a few people and for suggestions for a name and "HuwCode" popped up.
 Huw would have named it something else with his name not in the project name.